-- "...the intrinsic character and beauty of the countryside..." - 146 As set out, much of the Policy is focused on controlling lighting.
-I note to most forms of lighting do not require planning permission. - 147 Taking the above into account, I recommend: - Policy TIV13, change to: "Development, oposals must take account of the area's dark skies.
-New stress lighting hould not be located at the edge of the settlement.
-In new persopments, lighting necessary for security a safety should be designed to minimise the impact or tark skies by, for example, minimal light spillage, use of down ighting and residing hours of lighting.
+"...the intrinsic character and beauty of the countryside..."

+- 146 As set out, much of the Policy is focused on controlling lighting.
+I note that most forms of lighting do not require planning permission. - 147 Taking the above into account, I recommend: - Policy TIV13, change to: "Development proposals must take account of the area's dark skies.
+New street lighting should not be located at the edge of the settlement.
+In new developments, lighting necessary for security or safety should be designed to minimise the impact on dark skies by, for example, minimal light spillage, use of downlighting and restricting hours of lighting.

-Proposals including provinent lial and visible from the surrounding randscape we not be supported, unless it can be demonstrated that such lighting is required in the interests of safety are security.
-Proposals including lighting likely to cause distributions or risk to a lidlife should seek to mitigate such distributions of our lighting likely to cause distributions.
+Proposals including prominent lighting visible from the surrounding landscape will not be supported, unless it can be demonstrated that such lighting is required in the interests of safety and security.
+Proposals including lighting likely to cause disturbance or risk to wildlife should seek to mitigate such disturbance or risk."